hexerdzimal/Project-Buttertoast/README.md

 ## tchuntng-autocheck

 This tool uses the `subprocess` library to start and use other processes.
-If you have added `tchungnt` to your system and PATH, buttertoast is able to use `tchungnt` to check if your generated file is considered "encrypted" by `tchungnt`.
+If you have installed and added `tchungnt` to your system and PATH, buttertoast is able to use `tchungnt` to check if your generated file is considered "encrypted" by `tchungnt`.

 ## Security